‘Minority’ Crop Growers and Beekeepers Suffer Defeat in Pierre

-Specialty crop growers and producers say the bill should be about public health, food safety, fairness and financial accountability and not the percentage of land farmed by specialty crop growers or by non-conventional means versus conventionally cropped land.
-No groups propose the elimination of any pesticides, just their proper use and financial responsibility by the commercial applicator when damage occurs.
+Specialty crop growers and producers say the bill should be about public health, food safety, property rights fairness and financial accountability and not, commodity crop growers versus all others.
+No proponents of the bill proposed the elimination of any pesticides, just their proper use and financial responsibility by the commercial applicator when damage occurs.

-During discussion of HB 1171 some members of the legislative committee expressed the laissez-faire attitude that if someone buys land in South Dakota, our land of infinite variety, and tries to grow fruit, vegetables, grapes, hops or any number of other non-commodity crops, they should expect to be drifted on and damaged.
-This was expressed after much testimony was heard from farmers who have suffered pesticide damage.
-Some pesticide damaged farmers now have lung and other health problems after being physically drifted on.
+During discussion of HB 1202 some members of the legislative committee expressed the laissez-faire attitude that if someone buys land in South Dakota and tries to grow fruit, vegetables, grapes, hops or any number of non-pesticide resistant, non-commodity crops, they should expect to be drifted on and damaged.

 This proposed financial responsibility bill for commercial pesticide applicators was a simple bill and is state law in various forms in ND, IA, MT, MO, KS, IL, MN, CO, WY.
 As it is today, South Dakota is essentially a sanctuary state for commercial pesticide applicators without financial responsibility or insurance for bodily injury or property damage.